kepha-okari/password-locker/README.md

 * cg - storing a credential with a generated password
 * ex - exit for Password Locker account and also exit the terminal app

-## User Stories
+## Ecpectation of the user
-As a user I would like:
+As a user, one would like:
 * To create an account with my details - log in and password
 * Store my existing login credentials
 * Generate a password for a new credential